 Greece.Greek citizens are allowed to maintain dual citizenships unless they request to renounce Greek citizenship.
 Renunciation of Greek citizenship is subject to completion of any military service requirement.
 It’s possible to obtain second residency in Greece and work toward citizenship, but the government won’t be on your side.

-Hungary.Hungary has flirted with its own economic citizenship program, as well as citizenship-based taxation.
+Hungary.Hungary offered a long-running and now-closed economic residency program that allowed wealthy Chinese to obtain Hungarian citizenship.
 The country allows citizenship by descent and permits its citizens to maintain multiple nationalities.